 First and foremost, it can save businesses the time and effort of researching and applying for multiple business loans.
 Since business loan brokers are more experienced with business lending, they may know about loan options that you wouldn’t have found on your own.
 Working with an experienced broker means they can smell a good deal — or a scam — from a mile away.

-Sometimes it’s just good to have a middleman.
-Your broker can explain any unfamiliar concepts.
-It’s similar to hiring someone to do your taxes — they know how to get you discounts and credits that you may not otherwise know about, and can help keep more money in your pocket.
+Sometimes it’s just good to have an intermediary.
+Your commercial loan broker can explain any unfamiliar concepts.
+It’s similar to hiring someone to do your taxes — they know how to get you discounts and credits that you may not otherwise know about and can help keep more money in your pocket.

 How do I compare business loan brokers?